juntao/arenztopia/content/news/Issue 34.md

 OCA: That is really cool!
 What is the newest fossil that you've seen?

 LK: Well, so just last week we had this archaeologist named Kallahan Mvwry.
-He's a really frequent visitor and this time he brought in a skullHe said it was from one of his digs, or "ventures" as he calls them, out in the Arenztopian Desert.
+He's a friend of mine, and he's also a really frequent visitor.
+This time he brought in a skull, which was nearly complete.
+He said it was from one of his digs, or "ventures" as he calls them, out in the Arenztopian Desert.
 The skull was pretty long and thin, like a raptor, but I had never seen a raptor skull in Arenztopia before, so I asked him to take me out to see his dig site.
 And over at the dig site, there was just dozens of raptor skeletons, and I had never seen them before.
 Mvwry said that he also thought these were a new species, and that he was going to name it Keonmimus after me.
 So now I got a new dino species named after me, which is pretty exciting.
-He said he was gonna publish a paper in the Arenztopian Journal of Paleotological Proceedings by next month, so keep an eye out for that.
+He said he was gonna publish a paper in the Arenztopian Journal of Paleontological Proceedings by next month, so keep an eye out for that.

-OCA:
+OCA: That sounds amazing!

 LK: